SteamedPears/Code-Review/src/bookmarklet/README.md

 ##Development Usage

-Run `make init` to get the bookmarklet to a working state.
+Run `make install` to get the bookmarklet to a working state.
 It will download all the vendor dependencies, build them, and move everything to the static file server.